Story by Adrian Brijbassi

 When you peer closer, however, you see the detail and skill involved in this intricate and humorous dish, an example of why Bangerter has won enormously high praise since taking over as Langdon Hall’s executive chef in 2013.

-It is one of the most esteemed positions in the Canadian culinary industry yet one Bangerter initially shied away from.
-When Jonathan Gushue, the previous executive chef, vacated the position, Bangerter says some of his colleagues suggested he go after the role.
+It is one of the most esteemed positions in the Canadian culinary industry yet Bangerter initially shied away from the role.
+When Jonathan Gushue, the previous executive chef, vacated the position, Bangerter says some of his colleagues suggested he go after it.
 He balked.
 He was working in downtown Toronto, overseeing operations for Oliver & Bonacini restaurants at the TIFF Lightbox movie house, and making good money.

 Bangerter hadn’t even visited Langdon Hall since 2002, despite the fact it is a short drive from Toronto.
 The acclaimed Relais & Chateaux property simply wasn’t on his radar.
 That changed when Langdon Hall reached out to him.
 He came back to the stately manor house built in 1898 by American aristocrats and recalls the eventful day that led to his dramatic career change.
 Bangerter describes how a meeting he believed was only a casual discussion over coffee with Langdon Hall’s general manager turned into a full tour of the property with co-owner William Bennett and then a get-together with the property’s board of directors.
 Within a few hours one of the nation’s landmark establishments had offered him a job, charging him with invigorating its culinary program.